 Optional Continuity

-Ongoing AI Governance Monitor
+Ongoing AI Security Monitor

 Teams that want recurring follow-through after the baseline sprint